mosparo/django-integration/README.md

 -----

 ## Description

 With this Django app, you can protect your forms with mosparo.
 Install the app, configure it and add the field to your forms.

+## How to use

+Please see our [How to use](https://mosparo.io/how-to-use/) introduction on our website to learn how to use mosparo in your form.

+In step 3 of the how-to-use explanation, you must integrate mosparo into your website.
+Please follow the [Installation](#installation) part below for this process.

+In step 4 of the how-to-use explanation, you must connect your website with your mosparo project.
+Please follow the [Usage](#usage) part below.

 ## Installation